Today we get to try the Ella-Kandy train route, that’s said to be one of the greatest not only in Asia but in the entire world.

 - Reserve your ticket at the station with a few hours or better 1 day in advance.
 In this way you will have a guaranteed numbered seat in a standard coach never too busy since standees are not allowed in them.
 You can book anything except for 3rd class tickets; the prices are about 50% more expensive than same day tickets.
 When we were in Trincomalee, we got our tickets a couple of hours in advance.

 - Book online through amt.12go.asia before getting to Sri Lanka.

-UPDATE AUGUST 2018: amt.12go.asia recently added Sri Lanka railways to their online booking system.
-The service is currently being improved, but it’s already possible to book some routes with at least 32 days in advance, due to peak season now.
-We’ll keep you updated about this as soon as the service implements!
+UPDATE OCTOBER 2018: amt.12go.asia recently added Sri Lanka railways to their online booking system.
+The service is currently being improved, but it’s already possible to book some routes with at least 32 days in advance, due to high request.

 What seat do I need to buy?

 There are quite a few different seat options in Sri Lanka.
 As travellers, we love adventure: the lower the class, the more the fun.
 3rd class is a deep dive into local culture, 1st class and above are 95% tourists, so it’ll be closer to a private tour, which doesn’t sound fun.
 We personally think using 1st class is a shame!
 So let’s see in detail: